Skip to main content

 TIMEOUTInteger (seconds)Maximum time to wait for a response from the remote agent before the request times out.

-CONTEXT-Copies named fields from the current session’s gathered/set data values into the request metadata sent to the external agent
+CONTEXTCopies named fields from the current session’s gathered or set data values into the request metadata sent to the external agent.

-RETURNtrue/falseWhether the parent thread waits for response or not.
+RETURNtrue / falseWhether the parent thread waits for the response.

 Operating Modes